Heinz-Wolfgang Schnaufer: Rumpelhardt is absent

 By the end of 1942, Schnaufer's total stood at seven, with three victories recorded on the night of 1 August, which had earned him the Iron Cross 1st Class (Eisernes Kreuz 1.
 Klasse) in early September 1942.
 From 29 November to 16 December 1942, Rumpelhardt was confined to the hospital bed with high fever.
 Rumpelhardt then attended various officer training courses from February to October 1943.
 Between 14 May to 3 October 1943, Schnaufer claimed 21 further aerial victories in Rumpelhardt's absence; 12 with Leutnant Dr. Leo Baro, five with Oberfeldwebel Erich Handke, two with Oberleutnant Freymann and two with Unteroffizier Heinz Bärwolf as his radio operators.
 Unteroffizier Heinz Wenning had also flown with Schnaufer on three flights while Rumpelhardt was out ill.

 II./NJG 1 saw little action in the first few months of 1943, and Schnaufer did not claim his next aerial victory until 14 May 1943.
 II./NJG 1 Himmelbett control areas were located to catch the bombers heading for the Ruhr Area.
 Bomber Command had made only ten major attacks in that region from January to April 1943.
 Consequently, II./NJG 1 claimed no victories in January, two in February, one in March and three in April.
 Schnaufer's number of aerial victories increased again during the Battle of the Ruhr.
 Schnaufer, with Baro as his radio operator, shot down a No. 214 Squadron Short Stirling R9242 at 02:14 on 14 May 1943 on an attack mission against Bochum.
-Four members of the crew, including pilot Sergeant Raymond Gibney, lost their lives.
+Four members of the crew, including pilot Sergeant Raymond Gibbney, lost their lives.
 His next victory on the same mission at 03:07, his 9th overall, was a No. 98 Squadron Halifax JB873 returning from Bochum.
 The captain, Sergeant G. Dane and co-pilot Sergeant J. H. Body were killed in the crash.
 On the night of 29/30 May, Bomber Command attacked Wuppertal.
 Schnaufer and Baro took off on the first wave at 23:51 on 29 May and returned at 02:31 on 30 May.
 They shot down two Stirlings, one at 00:48 and the other at 02:22, and one Halifax at 01:43.
 The first Stirling, BF565, was shot down near Kettenis, killing all on board.
 The Halifax was shot down over Duras, killing everybody save one on board.
 The second Stirling was shot down over Schaffen Airfield, with all aboard losing their lives.